Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: delta -neighbourhood of top and bottom of resonance region

 In this section we study the unperturbed case $\varepsilon=0$,

-which is a family of reversible vector fields with respect to the reflection $\eta \rightarrow -\eta$, with one parameter $\rho$.
-This family coincides with the approximation found in \cite{Baesens_2018}, except that there $C=1$.
-Hence, by the same arguments we find that in the universal cover it is Hamiltonian with respect to the symplectic form,
+which is a family of reversible vector fields with respect to the reflection $\eta \rightarrow -\eta$ and we denote it by $\mathbf v_\rho$.
+Inspired by \cite[Section 2.8.1]{Baesens_2018}, we find that on the universal cover they are Hamiltonian with respect to the symplectic form,